Blady-Com/gnoga/docs/native_gtk_apps.md

 ### How does it work?

-Gnoga takes advantage of a libwebkit2gtk to provide a simple Gtk window with an embedded WebKit View.
+Gnoga takes advantage of libwebkit2gtk to provide a simple Gtk window with an embedded WebKit View.

 ## Getting Started